anouchk/ETS_scraper/README.md

 <br>3.
 Introducing the big 30 Frenchies and their "fat cats"
 <br>4.
 How the electric companies had (almost) foreseen it all, 20 years ago.
 <br>5.
 Challenges ahead : can the ETS horse be put inside the barn ?
-<br>The whole investigation was presented for international Datajournalism awards as **<a href="http://community.globaleditorsnetwork.org/content/big-40-european-co2-market-whos-really-control">"The big 40 onr European CO2 market : who's really in control ?"</a>**.
+<br>The whole investigation was presented for international Datajournalism awards as **<a href="http://community.globaleditorsnetwork.org/content/big-40-european-co2-market-whos-really-control">"The big 40 on European CO2 market : who's really in control ?"</a>**.

 **// Work in progress**